cas

 Process B sets the variable $global->user_list = array(1,2,3,5) successfully.

-At this point, the variable set by process B overrides the one set by process A, leading to data loss.
+At this point, the variable set by process B will overwrite the variable set by process A, resulting in data loss.

 Note:

-In some cases, concurrent overwriting of shared data is not a problem, such as in a bidding system for the current highest bid on an item or the current inventory of a product.
+Some shared data being overwritten concurrently is not an issue, such as the current highest bid for an auction item in a bidding system, or the current inventory of a product.

 Example